ItsT3K/Oregon-Trail/README.md

 # Building it
 Building it currently is easy.
 Right now there is no Makefile so all you need to do is run `$ g++ oregon.cpp -o oregon`
+Another option is to execute `install.sh` by running `sh install.sh` or `./install.sh`.
+It will also give you a option on if you want to install Oregon Trail to `/usr/local/bin` or if you want to run it from the source folder.